kkdai/linebot-adk-practice/README.md

 ### Text Processing

-Send any text message to the LINE bot, and it will use the configured AI model to generate a response.
-The bot is optimized for Traditional Chinese responses.
+Send any text message to the LINE bot.
+The bot will route your query to the appropriate agent:

+- For general questions or creative suggestions (e.g., "Suggest a dating plan in Taipei for next weekend"), the general agent will respond.
+- For stock-related questions (e.g., "What's the price of AAPL?", "Best performing stock between TSLA and NVDA in the last 7 days?"), the stock agent will respond.

+The bot is optimized for Traditional Chinese responses but will attempt to handle English queries for stock information.

-### Available Tools
+### Available Tools & Agents

-The bot can be configured with various function tools such as:
+The bot utilizes a multi-agent setup:

+1. **Location Search Agent (`root_agent`):**
+   - **Description:** Generates creative and fun plan suggestions (e.g., dating plans) based on location, dates, and user interests.
+   - **Tools:**
+     - `google_search`: To find current events, venues, and general information.

+2. **Stock Agent (`stock_agent`):**
-- Weather information retrieval
+   - **Description:** Provides stock market information and analysis.
-- Translation services
-- Data lookup capabilities
+   - **Tools:**
-- Custom tools based on your specific needs
+     - `get_stock_price`: Fetches the current price of a given stock symbol.
+     - `get_price_change_percent`: Calculates the percentage change in a stock's price over a specified number of days.
+     - `get_best_performing`: Identifies the best-performing stock from a list over a given period.

 ## Deployment Options